Google's top searches for 2017: Matt Lauer, Hurricane Irma and more

 Related: The top YouTube videos that went viral in 2017

-There was plenty of joy, too.
 The solar eclipse trended in multiple categories.
 People wanted to know how to make their own slime and how many calories were in Starbucks' Unicorn Frappuccino (410 in a Grande).
 April the giraffe was the ninth most popular news story in the U.S.

 Meghan Markle, the American actor who got engaged to Prince Harry, was a popular search topic.
 In addition to being the second most searched for person and first most searched for actor, she also made an appearance on the celebrity hair list.